-RenuxTM is Twistbox's carrier class content management and publishing platform developed internally for the deployment and marketing of mobile content and applications.
+RenuxTM is Twistbox's carrier-class content management and publishing platform developed internally for the deployment and marketing of mobile content and applications.
 The system has been in operation for over five years and today supports over 350 WAP sites, more than 66 mobile TV channels and 250 games in 18 languages.
-The RenuxTM content management system stores image and video content formatted for 1.5G to up to 3G devices, and incorporates a comprehensive metadata format that categorizes the content for handset recognition, programming, marketing and reporting.
-Twistbox maintains content hosting facilities in Los Angeles, Washington, D.C. and Frankfurt that support the distribution of content to mobile network operators globally.
+The RenuxTM content management system stores image and video content formatted for all mobile devices, and incorporates a comprehensive metadata format that categorizes the content for handset recognition, programming, marketing and reporting.
+Twistbox maintains content hosting facilities in Los Angeles, Washington, D.C. and Frankfurt that support the distribution of content across mobile operator networks globally.